 Spotify Enhanced Audiences Dashboard

 The Enhanced Audiences Dashboard (or SEAD for short) is the main project I worked on as Product Design Intern at Spotify.
-It is a data insights tool that has so far helped Spotify land its first large-scale partnership with an agency holding company.
+It's a data insights tool that has so far helped Spotify land its first large-scale partnership with an agency holding company.

 This was my first go at tackling the problem.
-I had not yet conducted user research, and so did not know that the product should be Moments-centric.
+I had not yet conducted user research, and so was not centering my thinking around Moments yet.
 Thus, much of the work I did in this design sprint revolved around rearranging and visualizing the different data sets we had.
 Much of these early elements would make their way into the final product's detailed view ("Expanded View") of each Moment.

 After making my first attempt at the design challenge and running up against some big questions, I decided to hold a user research session with three of our internal users, Cari, Mark, and David.
 After asking them about their interactions with agencies and what problems they face on the job using the current tool, I asked them to do a simple card sorting exercise.
 I printed out data modules from the current tool and asked them to rank them from most interesting data to least interesting data.

-I also asked our users to sketch out what their ideal tool would be.
-Because they are not designers, the goal of this exercise was not to have them design the tool for me, but rather to gain a better understanding of their mental models and catch the small details they may have failed to mention verbally.
-For example, I would not know that comparing an agency's audience to Spotify's overall audience was very important if I had not seen it in Mark's sketch.
+I also asked them to sketch out what their ideal tool would be.
+The goal of this exercise was not to have them propose designs for the tool, but rather to gain a better understanding of their mental models and catch the small details they may have left out in the user interviews.
+For example, I would not know that comparing an agency's audience to Spotify's overall audience was very important if Mark had not sketched it out.

 new insights and challenges

 Based on Cari, Mark, and David's inputs, I decided to center the product around Moments, as that was the most important data for them to highlight.
 With this in mind, I started mapping out the user flow and digging into the design challenges that popped up along the way.